 He said it could quite possibly be the most important text he’d ever sent (to her), and would she like to meet him at The Bamboo Hut for an early dinner.

 With her wild heart pounding, Renée texted back saying she would be there at 6:00.

 What could it be?
 They did business together occasionally, but this was a Sunday.
 And it’s so out of the blue.
 Leonard is not the spontaneous sort.
 He said it was important…What if…?

 And Renée allowed herself to hope that maybe, just maybe Leonard had changed his mind.
-Maybe he realized there really was something there!
+Maybe he’d dumped what’s-her-name and realized there really was something between himself and Renée

 “Holy crap,” she mumbled.
 “What am I gonna wear?”